Ukraine crisis will be 'game changer' for NATO

 MILITARY SPENDING

-That means that the United States, which accounts for around three-quarters of all NATO defence spending, will want European allies to do more to defend themselves.
+That means that the United States, which accounts for around three-quarters of all NATO defense spending, will want European allies to do more to defend themselves.

-Central and West European countries cut defence spending by 6.5 percent between 2004 and 2013 while Russian military spending doubled over that period, the Stockholm International Peace Research Institute, a defence think-tank, said last month.
+Central and West European countries cut defense spending by 6.5 percent between 2004 and 2013 while Russian military spending doubled over that period, the Stockholm International Peace Research Institute, a defense think-tank, said last month.

 While Latvia and Lithuania have just pledged to more than double their military spending, other allies, such as Slovakia, say they cannot afford any increase.